mrdoob/three.js/threejs/lessons/threejs-textures.md

 * `THREE.NearestFilter`

-   same as above.
-Choose the closest pixel in the texture
+   same as above, choose the closest pixel in the texture

 * `THREE.LinearFilter`

-   same as above, Choose 4 pixels from the texture and blend them
+   same as above, choose 4 pixels from the texture and blend them

 * `THREE.NearestMipMapNearestFilter`

-   choose the appropriate mip then choose one pixel.
+   choose the appropriate mip then choose one pixel

 * `THREE.NearestMipMapLinearFilter`

-   choose 2 mips, choose one pixel from each, blend the 2 pixels.
+   choose 2 mips, choose one pixel from each, blend the 2 pixels

 * `THREE.LinearMipMapNearestFilter`

-   chose the appropriate mip then choose 4 pixels and blend them.
+   chose the appropriate mip then choose 4 pixels and blend them

 *  `THREE.LinearMipMapLinearFilter`

-   choose 2 mips, choose 4 pixels from each and blend all 8 into 1 pixel.
+   choose 2 mips, choose 4 pixels from each and blend all 8 into 1 pixel

 Here's an example showing all 6 settings

 <div class="spread">
   <div data-diagram="filterModes" style="
     height: 450px;
     position: relative;
   ">
     <div style="